Luxury in Fashion: Meaning and Evolution

 - they symbolize belonging to an elite and exclusive group , created on the basis of values such as prestige and good taste;

-- they are the pioneers of that creative innovation that is increasingly sought after in the modern era: just think of designers such as Balenciaga or Versace, who deserve credit for having introduced ideas, materials and techniques that have inspired the entire fashion ecosystem;
+- they are the pioneers of that creative innovation that is increasingly sought after in the modern era: just think of designers like Balenciaga or Versace, who deserve credit for having introduced ideas, materials and techniques that have inspired the entire fashion ecosystem;

-- they stand out for their search for fine fabrics , for their sartorial production and excellent craftsmanship;
+- they stand out for their search for fine fabrics , for their tailoring and excellent craftsmanship;

 - they set style and fashion trends , defining the most desirable seasonal “must haves”;

-- they create an emotional bond with their customers, through premium experiences curated and enhanced in every detail.
+- They create an emotional bond with their customers, through premium experiences that are curated and enhanced in every detail.

-The declinations of luxury in fashion: Haute Couture and pret-à-porter
+The Variations of Luxury in Fashion: Haute Couture and Ready-to-Wear

 Although linked to the concept of luxury, Haute Couture and pret-à-porter are two very different concepts.